-I am Jasna Vukos, a wedding and portrait photographer and retoucher living in West end Toronto.
+I am Jasna Vukos, photographer and retoucher living in West end Toronto.
 I have graduated and worked in Rome, Italy, a place that strongly influenced both my work, and me as a person.
-That beautiful city, where I've lived for 15 years, left me with an urge for beauty that I am constantly looking for or trying to recreate around me.
+That beautiful city, where I've lived for 13 years, left me with an urge for beauty that I am constantly looking for or trying to recreate around me.
 Is there anything more beautiful than people celebrating love!
 Where everyone becomes a sharp dresser :) I myself have crossed the ocean for love, so you can tell that I like to push myself out of my comfort zone (for love)!

 My work has been exhibited at Scotiabank CONTACT Photography Festival in Toronto and at MACRO (Museo d’Arte Contemporanea di Roma) in Rome.